Gaussian Error Models#

 update_design(design)[source]#

-Update the design vector (which entries are active)
+Update the experimental design (which sensors are active).

 Parameters: